Creating a compelling offer is not easy. But with a proven framework, the process becomes much simpler.

 “Because I do good work and take care of my customers,” he said.

 I understand this response.
-Finding someone who cares and gives great service is difficult these days.
-In fact, it’s always been hard to find.
+Finding someone who cares and provides excellent service is difficult.

 Everyone else is telling them these things too—including competitors.

-Of course, we want to give our customers great service.
-We like great service too.
-But we can’t know a business’s service is going to be great until after we become a customer and give them a chance to prove it.
+Of course, we want customers to be happy with our service.
+But people can’t know for sure how good your service will be until after they buy and give you a chance to prove it.

 Service is an after-purchase benefit.

-Many business owners get stuck when they try to create reasons to buy.
-So, they resort to old reliable, “great service”.
+Many business owners get stuck when they try to create technical reasons to buy.
+So, to create real technical product benefits, focus on:

 - Performance (for physical products) or expertise (for service providers)